QubitProducts/looker-source-block/README.md

 # Release notes

-**October 2018 - Release v2**
+**October 2018 - Release v2.0**
 - This block has been updated to work with Live Tap V2, which uses BigQuery StandardSQL & date partitioning for enhanced performance.
 - If you are looking for the previous block (which made use of LegacySQL), this is available on the git branch _v1-legacy_.
+This update introduces breaking changes from V1.0.
+- Updated Segments LookML to enable a timestamp filter.
 - Further updates and optimizations will be released soon.

 # Why does this block offer?